dragonflydb/documentation/docs/cloud/network-bandwidth.md

 ## Overview

-- For heavy network traffic workloads, please refer to the following tables to understand the network bandwidth available for each data store size and compute tier in various cloud providers.
+For heavy network traffic workloads, please refer to the following tables to understand the network bandwidth available for each data store size and compute tier in various cloud providers.
-- For more customized network bandwidth requirements, please contact support.
+If you have more customized network bandwidth requirements, please contact support.

 ## AWS